RAFTING and HIKING the GRAND CANYON

 At mile 77 above Hance Rapid, all formations visible (other than the just appearing Vishnu Shist) are part of the Grand Canyon Supergroup.
 The South Rim is 4,700 feet above river level.

-Geology: Hakatai Shale (1.2 billion years, an older layer of the Unkar group of GC Supergroup) first appears at mile 76.5.
+Geology: The Hakatai Shale (1.2 billion years old, an older layer of the Unkar group of the GC Supergroup) first appears at mile 76.5.
 Basalt dike is visible in the Hakatai Shale at mile 77.2.
-Bass Formation (1.25 billion years, the oldest layer of Unkar formation) appears at mile 77.7.
+The Bass Formation (1.25 billion years old, the oldest layer of the Unkar Formation) appears at mile 77.7.
 Hotauta Conglomerate, Vishnu Shist (black) and Zoroaster Granite (pink) first appear at mile 77.7.
-These are metamorphic rocks formed 1.8 billion years ago deep in the earth’s crust.
+These are metamorphic rocks that formed approximately 1.8 billion years ago deep within the Earth’s crust.

 Hance Mine and Trail: right bank, mile 77.7 (trail start) to mile 78.7 (mine).
-No visitation as an asbestos hazard.
+No visitation due to an asbestos hazard.

 By mile 80, all formations in the Grand Canyon rock sequence have appeared except the lava flows downstream of mile 179.